getodk/docs/docs/central-api-accounts-and-users.rst

 **POST /v1/users**

+.. raw:: html
-All that is required to create a new user is an email address.
-That email address will receive a message instructing the new user on how to claim their new account and set a password.

-Optionally, a password may also be supplied as a part of this request.
+  <p>All that is required to create a new user is an email address.
+That email address will receive a message instructing the new user on how to claim their new account and set a password.</p><p>Optionally, a password may also be supplied as a part of this request.
 If it is, the account is immediately usable with the given credentials.
-However, an email will still be dispatched with claim instructions as above.

-Users are not able to do anything upon creation besides log in and change their own profile information.
-To allow Users to perform useful actions, you will need to `assign them one or more Roles </central-api-accounts-and-users/#assignments>`__.
+However, an email will still be dispatched with claim instructions as above.</p><p>Users are not able to do anything upon creation besides log in and change their own profile information.
+To allow Users to perform useful actions, you will need to <a href="/central-api-accounts-and-users/#assignments">assign them one or more Roles</a>.</p>

 .. dropdown:: Request